 Prognosis

 If treated promptly, the prognosis of most venomous snakebites in the United States is quite good.
-It is estimated that 25 percent of snakebites from venomous snakes do not result in envenomation.[3]
-Moreover, several thousand venomous snakebites each year in this country, there are usually less than 10 reported deaths.
-Deaths that do occur are generally in those who delay or avoid treatment.
+There is an estimation that 25% of snakebites from venomous snakes do not result in envenomation.[3]
+Even though several thousand venomous snakebites occur each year in the United States, there are usually less than 10 reported deaths; deaths that occur are generally in those who delay or avoid treatment.

 Complications